Home | Browse Topics | Community life | Tenancy and housing | Social housing: Tenants in state and community housing

 • managing debt and fraud related to social housing.

-Your landlord will be either Kāinga Ora or a community housing provider such as a church or iwi organisation.
+Your landlord will be either Kāinga Ora or a community housing provider like a church or iwi organisation.
 The role of these landlords includes:

 • matching prospective tenants to particular properties